 Climate Change and Human Health

-Building a green and climate resilient health sector, and protecting human health from climate change
+Building a green and climate resilient health sector, and protecting human health from the impact of climate change

 The sixth assessment report of Intergovernmental Panel on Climate Change (IPCC) has documented some of the impacts of climate change on human health.
 According to the report climate change has adversely affected physical and mental health of people globally; extreme heat events have resulted in human mortality and morbidity and has increased incidences of food-borne, water-borne and vector-borne diseases.
 Increased frequency and intensity of extreme weather events are creating humanitarian crises, damaging infrastructure, displacing people and impeding livelihoods of millions of people every year.
 In all this mayhem, poor and marginalised people are suffering the most.
 It is, hence, the need of the hour to make health care accessible and affordable to all in an ecologically sustainable manner.
 Indian health care sector needs to prepare itself to manage the impacts of extreme weather events and shifting burden of diseases.